Cachooor/PSW1_Robin-Cacho/README.md

 # PSW1_Robin-Cacho

-Made for PSW1 in mind.
-Problem is something about dice
+Problem is something about dice????
+(Honestly had no clue what I was supposed to do with this)